Homepage > Journal > What is flat design?

 A bin is a commonly understood shape, object, symbol, and form.

-But many functions of a more abstract nature (for example, editing and archiving) require a higher level of intuition and familiarity.
+However, many functions of a more abstract nature (e.g., editing and archiving) require a higher level of intuition and familiarity.

-As a side note, we should remember that in retrospect and with the developed iconographic conventions, some of the problems solved by skeuomorphism may seem somewhat incomprehensible.
+As a side note, we should remember that in retrospect and with the developed iconographic conventions, some problems solved by skeuomorphism may seem somewhat incomprehensible.

 Flat Design vs. Material Design